 - You may not begin working until your work permit has been granted.

 - Your work permit is specific to your employer.
-If wish to work for another employer, you must apply for a new work permit and have it granted before commencing work with your new employer.
+If you change your employer, you must apply for a new work permit and have it granted before starting work with your new employer.

-- You may not stay in another country for longer than three months in every twelve month period.
+- You may not stay in another country for longer than three months every twelve months.

-- You must renew your work permit in a timely manner and applications must be submitted at least a month before your current permit expires, you may continue to work while your renewal application is being processed, provided that your application was submitted at least one month before your current permit expires.
-If you are not granted a new visa in time, you must not work without a visa until your new visa has been issued.
+- You must renew your work permit promptly, and applications must be submitted at least a month before your current permit expires.
+You may continue to work while your renewal application is being processed, provided that your application was submitted at least one month before your current permit expires.
+If you are not granted a new visa in time, you may not work without a visa until a new one has been issued.

 Cost of applying for a residence permit

-The telephone hours for inquiries regarding residence permits, visas and Icelandic citizenship applications at the Directorate of Immigration are between 9 - 14 AM GMT Monday to Thursday and 9 - 12 AM on Fridays.
+The telephone hours for inquiries regarding residence permits, visas, and Icelandic citizenship applications at the email@example.com.
+Please note: Work in Iceland does not process residence permits and visas or determine work qualifications.are between 9 - 2 PM GMT Monday to Thursday and 9 - 12 PM on Fridays.
 The phone number is +354-444-0900.
-All general questions can also be sent by e-mail.
+All general and specific residence permit and visa questions may also be sent to